Automattic/vip-decoupled-bundle/README.md

 ### Troubleshooting

-In the event that you are facing any docker container problems, the following should likely be helpful in re-creating those docker containers:
+In the event that you are facing any docker container related problems, the following would be helpful in re-creating those docker containers:

 ```sh
 wp-env destroy